swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 `OutputSpan` concerns the initialization of a memory buffer.
 It only makes sense if there are no aliases of the underlying storage, or if there is external coordination through a single output span to perform the initialization.
 Therefore, there is no reason to have an aliasing version.

+### Remove the `Mutable` variants

+The `AliasedMutable*Span` types provide the ability to modify the referenced memory, while their non-mutable counterparts do not.
+Given that the memory referenced by the aliased span types can be changed by another alias, the non-`Mutable` versions still need to cope with mutation.
+They primarily exist to communicate the intent to not locally mutate the data.

+We could decide that the declaration of intent is insufficient to justify having separate `Mutable` variants.
+In this design, all of the non-`Mutable` types would allow mutation.
+This would set up a surprising difference with the non-aliased `Span` types (where the `Mutable` types are very different) and also the `Unsafe*BufferPointer` types (which have the same concerns about mutation via aliases as the aliased span types).
+Additionally, removing the `Mutable` variants would impact C(++) interoperability, because both `std::span<const T>` and `std::span<T>` could end up being mapped to the same `AliasedSpan<T>` type.

+### Remove the `Raw` variants

+The `Aliased*RawSpan` types reference untyped memory, but one could imagine instead using `Aliased*Span<UInt8>` to reference them as bytes.
+The same reasons that motivate the (non-aliased) "raw" span types also motivate the aliased ones, and it is completely reasonable to expect that (for example) one would use an aliased raw span to write into a DMA buffer to interact with a GPU.
+They are also expected to be used with C interoperability, to represent a `void *` or `const void *` with size bounds.

 ## Acknowledgments

 Geoff Garen identified the core aliasing problem addressed by the aliased span types presented here, and noted the memory safety issues it introduces for Swift.
 Gábor Horváth comprehensively explored what imposing the Law of Exclusivity would mean for the C family of languages, which directly informed this design and the safe interoperability with C that it enables.
+Steve Canon helped design the aliased span types and provided valuable feedback on this proposal.